 “I’m offering you a deal.
 Give me the ring, and I’ll let you keep the goat.”

 “I don’t want a goat!
 For fark’s sake, he’s eating my poker table.”

 “Okay, here’s a better deal.
 Give me the ring, or I’ll abandon Red Angus in your kitchen.”

 “He just ate the ring!”

 Bobbie Sue nodded.
 “Good deal.”

-She fished some pop-tart flakes out of her pocket to lure the goat outside, then tossed the crumbs into the backseat of the station wagon.
-Red Angus climbed in after them.
+She fished some pop-tart flakes out of her pocket to entice the goat outside, then tossed the crumbs into the backseat of the station wagon.
+Red Angus clambered in after them.

 Red Angus tongued the vinyl armrest all the way home.